-I have been editing for over 25 years.
-I hold accreditation from the Institute of Professional Editors.
-After an in-house career in educational and academic editing, I established Emend Editing, specialising in fiction and memoir.
+I’ve been editing for over 25 years and I’m accredited by the Institute of Professional Editors.
+After an in-house career in educational and academic editing, I established Emend Editing.
+Here are some titles I’ve worked on.

 Winners of the Finch Memoir Prize

 Cold Vein by Anne Tonner, 2017

 I Knew You’d Have Brown Eyes by Mary Tennant, 2016

 Schools of Fish by Alan Sampson, 2015